Washington Senate Republicans choose John Braun as new minority leader

-OLYMPIA — Sen. John Braun, a businessman who has served as GOP budget writer, has been elected the new Senate Republican minority leader.
+OLYMPIA — As perhaps the most key Republican budget writer at the Legislature these past few years, Sen. John Braun has offered all sorts of detailed proposals as an alternative — and sometimes a counterpunch — to Democratic policies.

+Now, with Republican senators electing him as minority leader, Braun, a businessman from Centralia, is set to take that style to the head of his caucus.

-Braun replaces longtime leader Sen. Mark Schoesler, R-Ritzville, who announced Monday he was stepping down from leadership to become a rank-and-file lawmaker again.
+After being elected to the post Wednesday, he’ll replace longtime leader Sen. Mark Schoesler, R-Ritzville, who announced Monday he would step down from leadership to become a rank-and-file lawmaker again.

+Braun enters the top leadership role as Republicans continue their run in the Senate minority, 21-to-28.
+But he and other Republicans have been taken solace that they didn’t lose seats overall in November, even as the candidates at the top of their ticket got trounced in Washington.

+In an interview, Braun said he wants to find ways to work with Democrats where they can agree — and offer substantive alternatives when they can’t.

+“Not just a kind of a very focused central Puget Sound viewpoint,” he added.
+“But proposals that help all of Washington be successful and feel like they’re well-represented in Washington.”

-A legislator from Centralia who represents the 20th District, Braun has served for the past several years as the lead Republican budget writer.
+First elected in 2012 to his 20th Legislative District seat, Braun has served for the past several years as the lead Republican budget writer.

 It’s a position with enormous stakes and involves negotiating — or, with Republicans in the minority, exhorting Democrats — over taxes and spending in Washington’s sprawling two-year budgets.

-This year, Braun, 53, has also served as a foil to Gov. Jay Inslee’s emergency restrictions, questioning the specifics behind some public-health metrics recommended for reopening businesses and social activities.
+This year, Braun, 53, has also served as a foil to Gov. Jay Inslee’s emergency restrictions, questioning the specifics behind some public-health metrics recommended for reopening businesses and social activities amid the COVID-19 pandemic.

+Outside the Legislature, Braun is president of a company that builds emergency vehicles.

-Braun has announced he was preparing legislation intended to create clearer standards for schools to give education during the pandemic.
+Last month, the senator announced he was preparing legislation intended to create clearer standards for schools to give education during the pandemic.

 “Remote instruction is clearly failing our children, especially students from lower-income families and those who need special-education services,” he said at the time in a statement.
 “We as a state must find a better way.”

-Elected in 2012, Braun was also one of the key players in drafting a compromise over a sweeping overhaul of the K-12 education system to resolve the state Supreme Court’s school-funding order known as the McCleary decision.
+In 2017, Braun was one of the key players in drafting a compromise over a sweeping overhaul of the K-12 education system to resolve the state Supreme Court’s school-funding order known as the McCleary decision.

 In a statement, Democratic Senate Majority Leader Andy Billig of Spokane called the new leadership role “a well-earned honor for someone who has been at the center of many of the key decisions that have impacted our state in recent years.”